samishken/kubernetes-tutorials/Lab4-statefulsets.md

    kubectl get svc
    ```

-   The service will have `clusterIP: None`, indicating it is headless.
 This allows pods to be accessed directly using their stable DNS names like `web-0.web`, `web-1.web`, etc.

 ---